os-js/manual.os-js.org/src/v3/tutorial/notification/README.md

 # Notification Tutorial

+This tutorial demonstrates how to create a new notification.

-Notifications are popup messages that can display a brief message.
+> Notifications are popup messages that can display a brief message.

 ![Example](example.png)